BTO Garden Bird of the Month – April: Lesser redpoll

 Lesser redpolls are rather inconspicuous in appearance and so, at a glance, you might not notice them turn up in your garden.

-They often travel with goldfinches and siskins at this time of year, which further dilutes their initial impact.
+They often travel with goldfinches and siskins during the spring, which further dilutes their initial impact.

 However, if you look closer, you might discover this attractive garden visitor.